Kirkdale

 At the foot of the central panel a further inscription reads: "Hawarth made me: and Brand (was) the priest."

-Short though it is, this inscription provides us with a surprising amount of information.
-Most important of all, it enables us to date the earliest phase of the existing fabric with some precision.
+Short though it is, this inscription provides us with a wealth of information.
+It enables us to date the earliest phase of the existing fabric with some precision.
 Tostig, the son of Earl Godwin of Wessex and the brother of Harold II the last Anglo-Saxon king of England, was earl of Northumbria from 1055 to 1065.
 It was therefore during that decade that Orm the son of Gamel rebuilt St. Gregory's church.
 It is very rarely that we can date the construction of an early medieval church so precisely.

 The sundial was preserved in a coat of plaster until it was discovered in 1771.

-What survives of Orm's church in the existing visible fabric appears to be the south, west, and what remains of the east walls of the nave; the archway in the west wall of the nave (now opening into the much later west tower) which probably formed the original entrance to Orm's church; and the jambs, angle-shafts, bases and capitals of the arch which leads from the nave into the chancel, The latter archway is some four centuries later than Orm's church, but it appears that the masons who were responsible for it re-used what they could of an earlier chancel arch.
-It is therefore reasonable to infer that Orm's church had a chancel - not all Anglo-Saxon parish churches did - though it was probably a great deal smaller than the existing one.
+What survives of Orm's church in the existing visible fabric appears to be the south, west, and what remains of the east walls of the nave; the archway in the west wall of the nave (now opening into the much later west tower) which probably formed the original entrance to Orm's church; and the jambs, angle-shafts, bases and capitals of the arch which leads from the nave into the chancel.
+The latter archway is some four centuries later than Orm's church, but it appears that the masons who were responsible for it re-used what they could of an earlier chancel arch.
+It is therefore reasonable to infer that Orm's church had a chancel, though not all Anglo-Saxon parish churches did, though it was probably a great deal smaller than the existing one.

 Earl Tosti.
-Tosti or Tostig, who became Earl of Northumberland in 1055, was banished for a variety of crimes, including the murder of Orm's father, Gamal, in 1065, but returned with Harold Hardrada, King of Norway, in the following year.
+Tosti or Tostig, who became Earl of Northumberland in 1055, was banished in 1065 for a variety of crimes, including the murder of Orm's son, Gamal Ormson in 1063, but returned with Harold Hardrada, King of Norway, in the following year.
 The Norwegian army fought against Tostig's brother, Harold Godwinson, King of England, at Stamford Bridge, and there both Tostig and his Norwegian ally were killed.
 After the battle Harold Godwinson carried out his famous forced march to Hastings, where he was killed in battle by the Norman army of William the Conqueror.

 The pastoral organisation of the Anglo-Saxon church within each diocese was focused upon the institution of the minster.
-Something must be said about this word before we go any further.
-Our modern word Minster is derived from the Old English mynster, itself a derivation from the latin term monasterium, which is also of course the ancestor of our word 'monastery' By ‘monastery’ we usually understand something like 'a community of monks vowed to living according to a monastic rule, Cut off from the world the better to devote themselves to prayer and worship.'
+Our modern word Minster is derived from the Old English mynster, itself a derivation from the latin term monasterium, which is also of course the ancestor of our word 'monastery' By ‘monastery’ we usually understand something like 'a community of monks vowed to living according to a monastic rule, cut off from the world the better to devote themselves to prayer and worship.'
 The Anglo-Saxons sometimes used mynster in this sense, but more often they understood something rather different by it; something akin to what today is called in the Church of England a 'team ministry'.
 One should think of the typical Anglo-Saxon minster as a community of clergy (not necessarily celibate) who discharged pastoral functions over a wide area round about which could embrace many square miles and several villages or hamlets.
 It was an institution ideally adapted to the early days of Christianity in England when there were few priests, few churches and much work to be done: these early minsters had something of the character of mission stations.
 Much later on - and in northern England the key period seems to have been between about 1000 and 1150 - these early units came to fragment into smaller ones.

-The most significant spur to fragmentation was the tendency for the landed classes to build village churches for their tenants staffed by individual priests whose pastoral responsibilities were restricted to the territory of the particular village itself.
+The most cause of fragmentation was the tendency for the landed classes to build village churches for their tenants staffed by individual priests whose pastoral responsibilities were restricted to the territory of the particular village itself.
 These smaller units became the parishes which in most rural areas of England retain today the shape and boundaries which they acquired in the eleventh and twelfth centuries.

 This evolution was complicated in much of the north and east of the country by the disruption occasioned by the Viking attacks and subsequent Scandinavian settlements of the ninth and tenth centuries.
 Whatever status Kirkdale might have enjoyed as a pastoral centre in the pre-Viking period, it appears that by the eleventh century the main ecclesiastical centre in this area was at Kirkbymoorside.
 Orm's great estate with its nucleus at Kirkbymoorside had a number of outliers attached to it.
 Some of these settlements evolved into separate parishes, for example Kirby Misperton.
 Kirkdale seems to have shared this evolution, with the difference from Kirby Misperton that its church was not built at a nucleated village because none existed in the dale.
 The parish consisted of a scatter of small hamlets and isolated farmsteads - Welburn, Skiplam, Nawton, Muscoates, Sunley Hill, Wombleton, and others, some of them now lost such as Walton and Hoveton. but its new church as rebuilt by Orm, embellished with its sundial by Hawarth, and served by the priest Brand, was where the old, ruined, minster church had stood in days gone by, the ruined church whose cemetery was still used by the local people for the burial of their dead.